dnordstrom/rocket/docs/guides/presets/create-your-own/hooks.md

 # Presets >> Create your Own >> Hooks || 20

 Your preset can hook into the rocket lifecycle by specifying a function for `before11ty`.
-This function runs before 11ty calls it's write method.
-If it is an async function, Rocket will await it's promise.
+This function runs before 11ty calls its write method.
+If it is an async function, Rocket will await its promise.

 <!-- prettier-ignore-start -->
 ```js